viliger18/ClaudeAgents/instructions.md

 4. **Hash lookups are essential**: VirusTotal and similar services provide critical context that may not be available from signing information alone.

-5. **CSV is your source of truth**: All analysis should be based on the exported CSV data.
-The CSV provides a consistent, parseable format for processing multiple events.
+5. **CSV is your source of truth**: All analysis should be based on the downloaded CSV data from GitHub.
+Always report which CSV file was used in the analysis.

 6. **Document everything**: Every recommendation should have clear evidence and reasoning, including which sources provided what information.